biocarl/til-biocarl/README.md

 # 📅 11.01.2023 html: How to ensure responsiveness of images (without css)?
 - Why without css?
 You end up not even loading unneeded images on dom load, since the html is taking care of it
 - *resolution switching*: Having several resolutions of the image depending on the screen/layout (download low-resolution version on mobile) and/or vector graphics can be a good alternative
+- 🤖: *To ensure responsiveness of images without CSS, you can use the srcset attribute on the img tag to specify different image files to be used at different screen sizes.*
 ```html
 <img
   srcset="profile-400w.jpg 400w, profile-800w.jpg 800w"